-In 2010, members of True Story Theater were instrumental in organizing Playback North America, a network of about 80 Playback companies plus Playback fans from across the US, Canada and Mexico.
+In 2010, members of True Story Theater were instrumental in organizing Playback North America, a network of about 50 Playback companies plus Playback fans from across the US and Canada, plus some international friends.
 The network has organized two Playback Festivals, and now hosts monthly teleconferences where Playback Theatre practitioners from across the network can learn from each other.
 Membership is open to all interested.

 See a 99-second video featuring Playback Theatre voices from across the network.

 Playback Theatre is a life-giving practice, whether you’re an experienced performer or have never tried anything like it.
 Try it yourself!